Explore the Mediterranean: A Guide to Vibrant Festivals

 Hotel Le Celtique

-Pricing: Starting at around €110 per night.
+Pricing: Starting at around €110 per night

 Amenities: Comfortable rooms, restaurant, and close proximity to the festival.